 ### autoload.php

-Note: If you use `preload.php`, most of the classes used are loaded at startup, so the compiled `autoload.php` is not necessary.
-Please use `vendor/autload.php` generated by Composer.
+Note: If you use `preload.php`, most classes are already loaded at startup, so this `autoload.php` is essentially unnecessary — use the `vendor/autoload.php` generated by Composer.
+In other words, `autoload.php` is a fallback for environments that cannot use preload.

 ### preload.php